Skip Navigation

 By replacing point tools with solutions with a holistic, hybrid solution, you can drastically simplify your tech stack while improving its capabilities.
 Think of all the time and effort you’d save not having to piece together tools to create the comprehensive defence your clients want.

-Covalence is Field Effect’s hybrid cyber security solution.
-Our partners get access to a complete managed detection and response (MDR) solution that lowers their monthly costs, puts time back in their team’s day, and results in better defences for their clients.
+Field Effect MDR is our hybrid cybersecurity solution.
+Our partners get access to a complete MDR solution that lowers their monthly costs, puts time back in their team’s day, and results in better defences for their clients.
+Want to know more about what it’s like partnering with us as an MSP?
+Visit the Field Effect Partner Program